 I think it's safe to say that we all know at least one person in our life that has decided to follow a gluten-free or a low-carb diet.
 Many individuals who choose this path do so because of a medical concern but there are also those who see an overall health benefit to eating this way.
 I, myself, do not have a medical reason to eat gluten-free, nor have I adopted a low-carb lifestyle, but I do know there are members of Liberty HealthShare who do.
 In an effort to connect with all of our members, this recipe is for you!

+Eight days later, his disciples were inside again, and Thomas was with them.
+Although the doors were locked, Jesus came and stood among them and said, “Peace be with you."
 Then he said to Thomas, “Put your finger here, and see my hands; and put out your hand, and place it in my side.
 Do not disbelieve, but believe.”
-Thomas answered him, “My Lord and my God!"
-Jesus said to him, "Have you believed because you have seen me?
-Blessed are those who have not seen and yet have believed."
-John 20:27-29 (ESV)
+Thomas answered him, “My Lord and my God!”
+John 20:26-28 (ESV)

 After Jesus' resurrection, even among the apostles, there were those who struggled or refused to believe He was alive.
 Thomas, in particular, earned himself the dubious honor of representing all doubters throughout history because of his unwillingness to believe.

 One of the key values that animates the work of Liberty HealthShare is right there in our name: liberty.
 We believe our members should be able to access the healthcare that is best for them and their families, without bureaucratic oversight or interference.
 It's especially rewarding for us when we find out this emphasis on freedom has positively impacted members on a practical level, enabling them to get the care they need in a timely manner.

 This was just the case for Mary and Dan K., members from Texas whose children have endured serious health issues in recent years.
 We recently talked with Mary about their experience as Liberty HealthShare members through a difficult and frightening season.